pocin/kbc-wr-the-trading-desk/README.md

 ## Create campaign and adgroup
-This happens when both `/data/in/tables/create_campaign.csv` and `/data/in/tables/create_adgroup.csv` tables are present.
+This happens when both `/data/in/tables/create_campaigns.csv` and `/data/in/tables/create_adgroups.csv` tables are present.
 This is the detailed workflow:

-1. Take a campaign (all rows with the same `CampaignId`) from `create_campaign.csv`.
+1. Take a campaign (all rows with the same `CampaignId`) from `create_campaigns.csv`.
 At this point the `CampaignId` doesn't exist and is just a dummy placeholder value (must be unique within the dataset, though)
-2. All adgroups (zero or more (more adgroups for one campaign are distinguished by the `AdgroupId` column)) with the same `CampaignId` from table `create_adgroup.csv` are fetched.
+2. All adgroups (zero or more (more adgroups for one campaign are distinguished by the `AdgroupId` column)) with the same `CampaignId` from table `create_adgroups.csv` are fetched.
 3. Make an API request to create the Campaign.
 Use the returned `CampaignId` instead of the dummy one when making the requests to create the adgroups.

 # Development